stderr-enst/jobefficiency/episodes/01_introduction.md

 Parallel programming essentially exploits the CPU's multitasking ability.
 Therefore, a lot of HPC-efficiency aspects revolve around keeping everyone in a CPU's multitasking team equally busy.
-We will look at some of those aspects in the course of later episodes.
+We will look at some of those aspects during the course of later episodes.

 ### The more the merrier: CPU/GPU cores
 Common parallel-computing jobs employ multiple cores of a CPU, or even multiple CPUs, simultaneously.